elliehoward/simple_vapor_server/README.md

 curl -sL toolbox.vapor.sh | bash
 ```

 NOTE: This also may take a while, and it might say installation failed, trying sudo.
 If that happens, don't worry.
-As long as you see something like the message below it's fine.:
+As long as you see something like the message below it's fine.

 ```
 Vapor Toolbox v0.10.4 Installed